 How Can We Live in the Common World?
 Truth, Being-With and the World in the Early Heidegger

-Abstract: According to the early Heidegger, the world is disclosed in dependence on Dasein, which is a term for each of us.
+According to the early Heidegger, the world is disclosed in dependence on Dasein, which is a term for each of us.
 A question arises as to how the world can be established despite the particular existence of Dasein.
-After reviewing previous discussions of the question, I elucidate the priority of the world over my world based on Heidegger’s lecture in 1928/29, which contains a considerable discussion of the relationship between Being–with (Mitsein) and truth.
+After reviewing previous discussions of the question, I elucidate the priority of the world over my world based on Heidegger’s lecture in 1928/29, which contains a considerable discussion of the relationship between Being-with (Mitsein) and truth.
 According to him, since truth is essentially communal and cannot be privatized, the sphere of truth manifested by a particular Dasein is open to all other Dasein.
 This openness signifies, I argue, the ontological priority of an open realm that covers every sphere of truth.
 This open realm is no different from the world that is ontologically disclosed in common.
-Based on this common world–disclosure, each Dasein discloses its own world according to its life history and situation.
+Based on this common world-disclosure, each Dasein discloses its own world according to its life history.